Sr. Associate Scientist/Principal Scientist, Upstream Process Development

 Codiak BioSciences is seeking an upstream biochemical engineer to help develop the company’s novel cell culture bioprocessing platforms for exosome therapeutics.
 Responsibilities will include, but will not be limited to, assisting in fed-batch and perfusion process development and design of experiments to drive process understanding, process scale up and characterization at various scales, determination of critical process parameters, and developing process control strategies.
-The Princ.
-Research Associate will be responsible for generating exosome harvest material to support internal research activities as well as non-GLP and GLP nonclinical studies.
+The Sr./Princ.
+Associate Scientist will be responsible for generating exosome harvest material to support internal research activities as well as non-GLP and GLP nonclinical studies.
 (S)he will assist in technology transfer to CMOs and in the preparation of CMC documentation for regulatory and/or patent filings.
 The ability to apply innovative, critical thinking and technical knowledge to analyze experimental results and communicate clearly to functional line management regarding progress against technical objectives/milestones is required.
-Opportunities to work in a team setting and interaction with other research and development groups will be available and expected.
+Work in a team setting and interaction with other research and development groups will be expected.

 - • Mammalian cell culture

-- • Familiarity with bench-top and pilot scale bioreactor systems
+- • Familiarity with ambr, bench-top and pilot scale bioreactor systems

-- • Strong background in process development and scale up for Ph I–III clinical manufacturing
+- • Experience in process development and scale up/ down

 - • Familiarity with bioanalytics and/or cell-based assays

-- BS in Chemical Engineering, Biochemical Engineering, or an equivalent engineering/science degree with 6+ years of experience working in the industry.
-Preferably, candidates will hold an MS degree in a similar discipline with 4+ years of relevant industrial experience.
+- Education: BSc or MSc in Chemical Engineering, Biochemical Engineering, or an equivalent engineering/science degree with 5–8 years of experience working in the industry.

 Compensation & Benefits